 Winner: Scott’s Favourite Questions of 2014 #2

 Ha!
 That is such a common Western state of being.
 Does it make you feel better to know you’re in with a huge collection of society?
 Lots of people feel that way, and for good reason.
-The story you’re telling yourself about your life isn’t a good one —it’s not surprising that you find it painful to listen to.
+The story you’re telling yourself about your life isn’t a good one —so it’s not surprising that you find it painful to listen to.
 But you do understand that it’s just a story, right?
 Because I can offer a competing story and it will make just as much sense as yours:

 But of course your experiences are shaped by your thoughts.
 So if you want to have quality experiences then you have to have quality thoughts.
 You can tell yourself a wanting story or you can tell yourself an abundance story.
 Want hurts.
 Appreciation feels good.
 It’s a nice system that’s been set up to encourage you to choose what’s best for you.

 Your life is not a waste.
 The way you are judging it is negative and harsh.
 And you are as spiritually close to salvation as anyone.
 Everyone is always only one thought away from enlightenment.
 So you are as close to the glory of God as anyone who’s been in church or mosque or temple for their entire life.

-If you can choose to focus on appreciation and not on want then your life will constantly feel rich and abundant and generosity will be your nature.
+If you can choose to focus on appreciation and not on want, then your life will constantly feel rich and abundant and generosity will be your nature.
 Such is the way of wisdom.
 I look forward to seeing you alongside me along the way.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own over-thinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he still finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.